-Mr. Zhou Shiyuan (周士淵) ("Mr. Zhou"), aged 33, is an executive Director and the chairman of the Board.
+Mr. Zhou Shiyuan (周士淵) ("Mr. Zhou"), aged 34, is an executive Director and the chairman of the Board.
 Mr. Zhou is the son of Mr. Zhou Yongwei, one of our Controlling Shareholders.
 Mr. Zhou is responsible for our Group's strategic planning, overall operation and management of the Board, and provides strategic advice to the business and operation of our Group.
 He was appointed as a director of Xiamen Baiying in July 2016, and is currently the chairman and legal representative of Xiamen Baiying.
-Mr. Zhou was appointed as an chairman of the board of Fujian Qicheng Holding Co., Ltd.\ (福建啓誠控股份有限公司) in January 2015 which was principally engaged in asset investment consulting and management, and is currently responsible for the overall operation and equity investment and management.
-Mr. Zhou has also been serving as a deputy general manager of Septwolves Group Holding since September 2012 and is currently responsible for strategic planning and executing operation and investment plan and decisions of Septwolves Group Holding.
-From July 2010 to August 2012, Mr. Zhou worked as an assistant to general manager of Hangho Land (Xiamen) Co., Ltd.\ (恒禾置地(廈門)股份有限公司) which was principally engaged in real estate development and management, where he was responsible for cost control and procurement.
+Mr. Zhou was appointed as an chairman of the board of Fujian Qicheng Holding Co., Ltd. (福建啟誠控股份有限公司) in January 2015 which was principally engaged in asset investment consulting and management, and is currently responsible for the overall operation and equity investment and management.
+Mr. Zhou has also been serving as the chairman of Septwolves Group Holding since August 2022 and is currently responsible for strategic planning and executing operation and investment plan and decisions of Septwolves Group Holding.
+From July 2010 to August 2012, Mr. Zhou worked as an assistant to general manager of Hangho Land (Xiamen) Co., Ltd. (恒禾 置地(廈門)股份有限公司) which was principally engaged in real estate development and management, where he was responsible for cost control and procurement.
 Since 28 December 2021, he has been appointed a director of China National Gem & Jewellery Imp. & Exp.
 Co., Ltd. (stock code: 872775, a company listed on NEEQ since 20 April 2018).

 Mr. Zhou completed General English Language Course (advanced level) and graduated from Leicester College in October 2007.
 Mr. Zhou studied business and marketing at the Birmingham City Business School of Birmingham City University in the 2008/2009 academic session.
 Mr. Zhou was elected as a deputy to the 13th Fujian Provincial People's Congress in January 2018.
-In December 2019, Mr. Zhou was elected as the chairman of the World Jinjiang Friendship Council\ (世界晉江聯誼會理事會) and awarded the Fujian Youth May Fourth Medal\ (福建青年五四獎章).
+In December 2019, Mr. Zhou was elected as the chairman of the World Jinjiang Friendship Council (世界晉江聯誼會理事會) and awarded the Fujian Youth May Fourth Medal (福建青年五四獎章).
 In August 2020, he was elected as the member of All-China Youth Federation (中華全國青年聯合會).
+He was elected as a representative of the 14th Fujian Provincial People's Congress in January 2023.

-Mr. Chen Xinwei (陳欣慰) ("Mr. Chen"), aged 47, is an executive Director.
+Mr. Chen Xinwei (陳欣慰) ("Mr. Chen"), aged 48, is an executive Director.
 Mr. Chen is responsible for advising on and supervising the implementation of strategic planning of our Group.
 Mr. Chen served as a chief executive officer of Septwolves Group Holding since March 2006.
 He is currently responsible for the overall operation.
 From July 2004 to February 2006, Mr. Chen served as a chief investment officer and the deputy general manager of Fujian Septwolves Group which was principally engaged in project investment and asset management.
 He was responsible for investment and financing business.

 Mr. Chen obtained his bachelor's degree in mathematics and his master's degree in probability theory and mathematical statistics from Xiamen University in July 1998 and June 2001, respectively.
 Mr. Chen also obtained a doctor's degree in economics from Xiamen University in September 2006.
+He was a member of the 11th and 12th All-China Youth Federation.
 In 2020, Mr. Chen won the title of "Talent of Siming District" in Xiamen.
 Mr. Chen was qualified as a senior economist in 2021.